 Fortunately the rack systems used are often standardised and modules are often available from a number of manufacturers making selection of the required module easy.

 Data acquisition software

 In order to be able to acquire, store and process the data in a logical format, specialised data acquisition software can be used.
 This data acquisition software can be written in a variety of languages and can be written for the particular application in mind.
 Alternatively there are a number of proprietary data acquisition software packages that are available and these can be utilised instead.

 The advantage of the proprietary data acquisition software packages is that all the development has been undertaken and the problems encountered.
 Although a software maintenance charge will normally be applicable, this will be considerably less than trying to maintain a similar "home grown" data acquisition software package.
 Accordingly many companies opt to buy their data acquisition software, and then use this to develop the tests themselves for the particular system in use.

 Data acquisition is a very important area of the test and measurement industry.
 Data acquisition systems are required in many applications from electronics manufacturing to chemical engineering, mechanical manufacture as well as more diverse applications such as monitoring geographical data from mountains and volcanoes as well as many other interesting and diverse uses.

 In view of this there are many data acquisition products available on the market that may use data acquisition cards directly included in PXI or VXI chassis, or in computers.
 In some instances bus systems may be incorporated into the data acquisition system - GPIB, USB, and RS232 ware widely used.
+Some companies have their own data acquisition platforms like their NI Compact DAQ system which offers good flexibility, but within a compact format.
 Wireless systems are also used in many applications.
 With this level of flexibility it is possible to create systems that can be tailored to a given applications to make the measurements that are required.